captainalan/MERN-quickstart/README.md

 ## 2. Routing With Express

+(Introduce [HTTP Requests](https://www.google.com/search?q=http+requests&rlz=1C1CHBF_enUS818US818&oq=http+requests&aqs=chrome..69i57j0l5.8664j0j7&sourceid=chrome&ie=UTF-8); high level introduction of what we are doing with Express)

 Express describes itself as a "web application framework for Node.js".
 What does that mean?

-In short, Express makes doing many tasks that can be done with plain Node.js code (such as creating a server) considerably easier.
+In short, Express makes doing many tasks that can be done with plain Node.js code easier.
 You can do more with fewer lines of code using Express.

+In the file `server.js`, we will write some code to handle some HTTP requests.

 ```javascript
 // Code for adding express things here
 ```

+(Some remarks on callback functions, "javascriptisms")

+### More Middlewares

+(Introduce the concept of "Middleware" in Express)

 Just as we were able to install Express using one `require` statement, other tools are easily installed as well.